hzi-bifo/RiboDetector/README.md

   --chunk_size 256 \
   -o outputs/reads.nonrrna.1.fq outputs/reads.nonrrna.2.fq
 ```
-The above command line excutes ribodetector for paired-end reads with length 100 using 20 CPU cores.
+The above command line excutes ribodetector for paired-end reads with mean length 100 using 20 CPU cores.
+The input reads do not need to be same length.
+RiboDetector supports reads with variable length.
+Set `-l` to the mean read length is recommended.

 Note: when using **SLURM** job submission system, you need to specify `--cpus-per-task` to the number you CPU cores you need and set `--threads-per-core` to 1.